EvilBengt/ArduinoAlarmClock/Planning.md

   * (input*)

-    Nullable or has default value.
-Long hold resets field.
+    Long hold resets field to default value or null (empty).

   If the field is validated or in some way more limited than the *scratchpad*, any attempt to input an invalid value is ignored.
 Any prior value in the field